 - Interesting job content - 41

-As organisations are more often than not competing for the same talent, additional insights a company obtains regarding what potential employees find attractive, the easier it can be to sync recruitment with employer branding strategies.
-This will enable companies to more successfully appeal and cater to these groups, subsequently giving them a competitive advantage.
+As organisations are often competing for the same talent, the more insights a company obtains regarding what potential employees find attractive, the easier it can be to sync recruitment with employer branding strategies.
+This will enable companies to appeal and cater to these groups more successfully, subsequently giving them a competitive advantage.

 Randstad Award: the top 5 personality traits Australians look for in an employer are: